jeroenooms/opencpu-pages/_posts/2013-12-19-opencpu-12-update.md

 ## An example: melting data frames

 Examples with curl get a bit verbose with a large payload, but to get an idea, let's melt some data using the <code>melt</code> function in the <code>reshape2</code> package.
 This function has an argument <tt>data</tt> (data frame) and an argument <tt>id</tt> (character vector).
 It returns another data frame.
 In this example, we pass it the first three rows of the AirQuaility dataset, very similar to the example in the <a href="https://public.opencpu.org/ocpu/library/reshape2/man/melt.data.frame/text">melt manual page</a>.
-The API docs explain that the JSON objects can either be posted as HTTP parameters in a standard HTTP POST formats (i.e. multipart or www-url-encoded):
+The API docs explain that the JSON objects can either be posted as HTTP parameters in a standard HTTP POST formats (i.e. multipart or x-www-form-urlencoded):

 {% highlight bash %}
 curl https://public.opencpu.org/ocpu/library/reshape2/R/melt/json \